cnti-testcatalog/testsuite/RATIONALE.md

 #### *Check if the plateform is using insecure ports for the API server*: [Control_plane_hardening](USAGE.md#control-plane-harding)
 > *The control plane is the core of Kubernetes and gives users the ability to view containers, schedule new Pods, read Secrets, and execute commands in the cluster.
 Therefore, it should be protected.
 It is recommended to avoid control plane exposure to the Internet or to an untrusted network and require TLS encryption.

+#### *Check if the Dashboard is exposed externally*: [Dashboard exposed](USAGE.md#dashboard-exposed)
+> * If Kubernetes dashboard is exposed externally in Dashboard versions before 2.01, it will allow unauthenticated remote management of the cluster.
+It's best practive not expose the K8s Dashboard, or any management planes if they're unsecured.